 Two dedicated radiation protection files containing the relevant local rules, employer's procedures and other additional information were retained.
-One file included information concerning the intra-oral x-ray machines and the second file included information concerning the CBCT machine.
+One file included information relating to the intra-oral x-ray machines and the second file included information relating to the OPG.